lamtharnhantrakul/Microsoft-AI-Residency-App/index.md

-# Facebook AI Residency 2018 Application
+# Microsoft AI Residency 2018 Application
 ## **Lamtharn "Hanoi" Hantrakul**

 The following are a curated subset of projects, videos and links grouped roughly into my areas of expertise: